Parents as Partners in the Career Development Process

-- Encourage your son or daughter to meet with a career counselor/adviser during his or her first year to explore possible majors and careers.
+- Encourage your son or daughter to meet with a career counselor/advisor during his or her first year to explore possible majors and careers.

 - Serve as a resource.
 Discuss possible majors/careers and what they could do with them.
 Refer them to family, friends and co-workers that are working in fields of interests.